• Skip to main content

 Pour the fruit mixture into the sieve and using a flexible silicone spatula (recommended) or large spoon stir until all the juice has collected in the bowl.
 Do this step very thoroughly wiping the bottom of the sieve on the sides of the bowl to ensure none of the sauce gets wasted.
 Stir in the lemon juice.

 • Serve warm or chilled.
-If planning to serve it chilled cool your blackberry sauce completely then refrigerate for at least 30 minutes to an hour (preferably) before serving.
+If planning to serve it chilled cool your blackberry coulis completely then refrigerate for at least 30 minutes to an hour (preferably) before serving.
 The sauce will thicken as it cools.

 Notes